choudhury722k/Android-app-development/README.md

 # Android-app-development
-Must read *about.md files to know more about the projects
+Please read *about.md file for more information

 Thank You :D